The Haas and Thieken Family was researched and written by the late Leroy E. Haas

 Peter Haas was my great-grandfather.
 He came to America in 1849 or 1850 at the age of 25 years.
 He lived in Portsmouth, Ohio, and Wheelersburg, Ohio, both in Scioto County and finally in Pine Grove, Ohio in Lawrence County.

-I first located Peter in the US census of 1850 of Scioto County, Ohio.
+I first located Peter in the US census of 1850 in Scioto County, Ohio.
 He was living in Portsmouth along with many other German immigrants who came to this area to work in the iron ore mining industry.
 The hotel’s name is unknown but it was next door to the White Bear Hotel.
 The landlord was Nathen Kricker.
 This hotel was in the main part of town near the Ohio River docks where Peter must have landed.

 Peter may have arrived or met with other Haas immigrants in Portsmouth as I found a John Haas, age 24, and a George Haas, age 45, in the same 1850 census.
 I later found the death records of Joseph Haas at Saint Mary’s Catholic Church in Pine Grove, Ohio.
-He was killed on 27 September 1851, in the Pine Grove Furnace where he worked.
+He was killed on 27 September 1851 in the Pine Grove Furnace where he worked.

 Peter was virtually invisible as far as local records were concerned.
 He has no citizenship records in the Scioto and Lawrence county courthouses.
 He did not serve in the Civil War even though he was only 40 years old at the beginning of the war.
 Many southern Ohio Germans did serve in the war.
 In fact, a pure German outfit was assembled in Portsmouth and Ironton, Ohio, and served their new country with distinction.
 This all-German unit was necessary as most could not communicate in English as yet.

-The next time Peter became visible was in the 1860 census of Vernon Township, Scioto county, Ohio, (the post office was Iron Furnace ).
+The next time Peter became visible was in the 1860 census of Vernon Township, Scioto County, Ohio (the post office was Iron Furnace).
 He is 35 years old, a furnace laborer, listing his birthplace as ” The Rhinebarron ” or “Rhineland “.
 He listed the same for his mother and father.
 He claimed personal assets of $100.
 He was living with Mr. Leonard Laubner and his family.
 Apparently, they were good friends as Peter was always present at Mr. Laubners` children’s christening at Saint Peter’s Church in Wheelersburg.
 Laubner was also from the Rhineland in Germany.

 While searching through some old records in the dark basement of the Scioto County courthouse, I found a marriage record for Peter HAUS and Fredericka Thieken dated 14 June 1862 completed by the probate judge indicating that both parties were not married, were of legal age and were no closer related than second cousins.
 A marriage license found at Saint Mary’s church in Portsmouth and dated 30 June 1862 joined Peter and Fredericka thereby starting the family in southern Ohio known as THE HAAS FAMILY.